podvoyskiy/totp/README.md

     📋 List all available services from ~/.config/totp/

-    🔢 Prompt you to select a service by number
+    🔢 Prompt to select a service by number (or use direct access)

-    🔐 Ask for your GPG password to decrypt the secret
+    🔐 Ask for your GPG password to decrypt secret

-    ⏱️ Display the TOTP code with a live countdown timer
+    ⏱️ Display TOTP code with live countdown timer

-    🔄 Automatically update the code every 30 seconds
+    🔄 Automatically update code every 30 seconds

 ### Example